www.RogerWendell.com

 Than be wrapped in the flag burning the Constitution."

-In May of '04 my family and I were very lucky to spend time together in Japan.
+In May of '04 my family and I were fortunate to spend time together in Japan.
 While there, we found much of the populace to be interested in peace and other related issues.
 One example was the man in a small Tokyo restaurant who simply wanted to tell us he was for peace.
 In Hiroshima, two elderly women, practitioners of Shintoism (Japan's only indigenous religion), prayed over us (with our permission) for peace.
-It was an especially moving experience and I can only hope the practice spreads to North America!
+These were especially moving experiences at a time when the Iraq war was huge on everyone's mind.

 - Roger J. Wendell